TEMPO: Transportation Energy & Mobility Pathway Options Model

 - Integration across sectors, especially supply-demand integration with the electricity sector.

-TEMPO will help to better understand:
+TEMPO is helping to better understand:

-- Potential for radical transformations of transportation demand and its impact on energy use
+- Potential for radical transformations of transportation demand and its impact on energy use and emissions

-- Interconnections with other sectors and infrastructure, particularly the electric power system
+- Interconnections with other sectors and infrastructure, particularly the electric power system.

 Key Features and Capabilities